margaretgorguissian/margaretgorguissian.github.io/_posts/2024-12-12-Powerlifting-Meet.md

 lights were bright, and it was hot.
 The spotters stand close to you.
 You have to wear constricting clothing.
 Do what you can to self-regulate during the meet.
 Take your straps down on your singlet between attempts.
 Sip water.
 Sit near the door or another source of air flow.
 Wear earplugs.
 Whatever you need to do!
+I was also warned of the stimuli prior to the meet and so I had a couple trainings where I stood next to the speaker at the gym or had spotters stand close to me.

 #### Friends are there as support, not as an audience
 A bunch of friends came to watch me at the meet, and family members watched over livestream.